Here’s a brief review of Kim Taylor’s So Black, So Bright that I originally posted on Amazon earlier this year:

 The Hiders came on next.
 The Hiders are a band featuring Billy Alletzhauser, a singer and guitarist who used to be in the Ass Ponys.
 I first heard the Hiders last fall when they opened for the Pernice Brothers down in Kentucky.
 They weren’t even on the bill that night, and I remember being angry that I had to sit through another band to get to the good stuff.
 It only took me half a song to realize the Hiders themselves were the good stuff.
 Their music reminds me of Neil Young fronting the Kingsbury Manx (a comparison that will probably make sense to three people in the entire world).
 They released a wonderful CD last year called Valentine.
 They played a lot of songs from that at the zoo, but mixed it up by throwing in some new or unrecorded songs.
 One of the new songs was particularly good.
 I didn’t keep a setlist, though, so the title and lyrics are lost to me.

 Taken as a whole, Tunes & Blooms was two hours and forty-five minutes of great local music in a fun, unique environment.
 On top of that, it was all free.
-If you’d like to learn more about either of these local musicians, both Kim Taylor and the Hiders have websites full of music, concert schedules, etc.

 Here’s the free-range peacock I saw while looking for the concert venue: